 A limited company is a separate legal entity and therefore it is normally responsible for all costs of its own liquidation.
 If a company is insolvent this means its liabilities outweighs its assets, in reality this means there is vary limited liquidity within that entity.
 If the costs cannot be found within the company such as assets, cash at bank or book debt than the responsibility for paying the liquidator fees lands with the company directors and the following may help to raise funds.

 The sale of company assets

 As we take on the role of liquidators, we assume the selling of company assets including any and all stock, work-in-progress assets, etc. Typically, your company’s assets will require a valuation by a RICS chartered surveyor.
 This will work to ensure they are sold for a realistic amount of money, considering the unfortunate circumstances.
 In most cases, this process can be carried out fairly quickly, but that isn’t always guaranteed to be the case.

-Asset realisations cover our costs and fees for completing the liquidation of your company.
+Asset realisations cover our fees for completing the liquidation of your company.
 If the asset realisations are insufficient and don’t cover these costs, you may wish to actually go ahead and pay these fees yourself.